 a member of numerous astronomy clubs, and current member of

 the Fremont Peak Observatory Association.

 I've been on club's boards of directors, and club president.

-help of friends I began two regional star parties in Californian
+help of friends I began two regional star parties in California

 during the 1990's: the Golden

-Star Party), and little "under the radar" CalStar.
+State Star Party, and our little "under the radar"

-Both star parties continue, hosted by our (now incorporated)
+Both star parties continue and are hosted by our now incorporated

 I am very